-You can bypass individual effects, groups of effects, or all effects in the Effects Rack by doing the following:
+You can bypass individual effects, groups of effects, or all effects in the Effects Rack by doing any of the following:

-- The power button in the lower-left corner of the Effects Rack's panel bypasses all rack effects that are on.
-When powered back on, only effects that had been on prior to bypassing return to being on.
-Bypassed effects remain bypassed regardless of the "all effects" power button setting. - Right-click (Control-click) on any effect's insert and choose Toggle Power State of Effects Rack. - To bypass some effects, Ctrl-click (Command-click) on each effect's insert you want to bypass, right-click (Control-click) on any of these inserts, and then choose Toggle Power State of Selected Effects.
+- The power button in the lower-left corner of the Effects Rack's panel bypasses all enabled rack effects.
+When powered back on, only effects that had been enabled prior to bypassing are turned back on.
+Bypassed effects remain bypassed regardless of the "all effects" power button setting. - An alternate way to do the preceding bullet item is to right-click (Control-click) on any effect's insert and choose Toggle Power State of Effects Rack. - To bypass some effects, Ctrl-click (Command-click) on each effect's insert you want to bypass, right-click (Control-click) on any of these inserts, and then choose Toggle Power State of Selected Effects.